-Let meats rest at least 5 (if not 10) minutes before slicing them.
+Let meats rest!
+Let the meat rest once off the grill for at least 5 (if not 10) minutes before slicing them.
 The meat will reabsorb the juices it lost from cooking.

 The best time to clean your grill is when the grates are still warm.
 With the back of a spatula, scrape anything on the grates into the fire, then use a wire brush to scrub the grates clean.

-Bonus: Invest in an instant-read thermometer, which makes grilling easier and safer.
+Bonus: Buy a meat thermometer.
+It’s really worthwhile to spend $10 and buy an instant-read thermometer, which makes grilling easier and safer.
 You will insert this thermometer into the center of the steak to see if it’s done to your liking.
-For example, medium is 145 degrees.
-Well-done is 160 degrees.
-See our minimum temperatures for cooking meat.
+For example, medium is 145 degrees Fahrenheit.
+Well-done is 160 degrees F. See recommended minimum temperatures for cooking meat.

 10 Great Recipes for the Grill